QIANQIANHU/WordChecker/README.md

 ## Description

-This webpage will help user to check if a key word appears in a sentence, and display the frequency on the webpage.
+This webpage will help users to check if a key word appears in a sentence, and display the frequency on the webpage.

 ## Setup/Installation Requirements

-* Copy repository from GitHub to your computer using Terminal command $ git clone and then run with dotnet run command line on your Terminal;
+* Copy repository from GitHub to your computer using Terminal command $ git clone and then run with "dotnet run" command line on your Terminal;
 * Copy and paste the link(http://localhost:5000) to your browser.